forestgrape/coronavirus/3_medical/covid19.md

 Adverse effects result either directly through tissue damage caused by viruses or more frequent to keep the core parts of the body virus free (to prevent future cell/tissue damage) a strong immune response is induced causing effects on its own.

-The definition of a virus disease is not strict:
-* Adverse effects or tissue damage are often small and no lack of ease is caused.
+The definition of a virus disease is not strict: Adverse effects or tissue damage are often small and no lack of ease is caused.
 For most viruses very mild infections are not considered diseases.

-* For viruses which can be highly pathogenic usually one speaks of a disease if there is an infection diagnosed regardless whether there are symptoms or adverse effects.
+For the SARS-CoV-2 virus, usually any infection is Covid even when asymptomatic:

 > ##### Covid-19
 > *Covid-19* stands for COronaVIrus Disease 2019.

+On this page, Covid-19 is used when there is a disease.
+An asymptomatic SARS-CoV-2 infection is denoted as such. [rework in work as of October 21]

-From early 2020 on, all SARS-CoV-2 infections are called Covid-19.
+> From early 2020 on, all SARS-CoV-2 infections are called Covid-19.
 Thus Covid-19 is *not* used to denote a disease but it is used to denote an infection with the SARS-CoV-2 coronavirus.

-In colloquial language, "Covid-19" is often used synonymously with detecting parts of SARS-CoV-2 viruses in the upper respiratory tract, often tested by nasopharyngeal sampling and PCR testing.
+> In colloquial language, "Covid-19" is often used synonymously with detecting parts of SARS-CoV-2 viruses in the upper respiratory tract, often tested by nasopharyngeal sampling and PCR testing.
 However the situation is not that simple:
-* Not all persons infected with SARS-CoV-2 have a detectable amount of viruses in the nose since SARS-CoV-2 can infect the lower respiratory tract only.
+> * Not all persons infected with SARS-CoV-2 have a detectable amount of viruses in the nose since SARS-CoV-2 can infect the lower respiratory tract only.
 Especially people with a sensible immune system may experience symptoms without having a detectable viral load in the upper respiratory tract.
 But it is also possible to have severe Covid-19 without having detectable viruses by nose swabs [citation in work].
-* Detectable SARS-2 parts (either RNA by PCR or proteins by antigens test) can result from a past infection and thus not equivalent to an ongoing infection and shedding infectious virions.
+> * Detectable SARS-2 parts (either RNA by PCR or proteins by antigens test) can result from a past infection and thus not equivalent to an ongoing infection and shedding infectious virions.

-More about in the chapter [Diagnosis](../3_medical/diagnosis_and_viral_load.md) and [Infections Locations](#infection-locations).
+More in the chapter [Diagnosis](../3_medical/diagnosis_and_viral_load.md) and [Infections Locations](#infection-locations).

 The following terms describe the symptom stage of a person.